 - A "skier's" failure to ski within his own ability.

-Skiers include, among others, alpine/downhill skiers, nordic/cross-country skiers, telemarkers, mono-skiers and snowboarders.
+- Skiers include, among others, alpine/downhill skiers, telemark skiers, mono-skiers and snowboarders.

-All persons on or using any Lost Trail Powder Mountain facilities, including spectators, assume the risks set forth above as well as all risks which are inherent in this mountain environment.
+All persons on or using any Lost Trail Ski Area facilities, including spectators, assume the risks set forth above as well as all risks which are inherent in this mountain environment.

-Notice: If you cannot assume these risks and accept Lost Trail Powder Mountain policies and regulations described herein and posted at Lost Trail Powder Mountain , please do not use this mountain resort or its lifts.
+Notice: If you cannot assume these risks and accept Lost Trail Ski Area policies and regulations described herein and posted at Lost Trail Ski Area, please do not use this mountain ski area or its lifts.

 Your Responsibility Code

-The slopes at Lost Trail Powder Mountain can be enjoyed in many ways.
-You may see people using alpine, snowboard, telemark, cross-country and other specialized ski equipment.
+The slopes at Lost Trail Ski Area can be enjoyed in many ways.
+You may see people using alpine, snowboard, telemark and other specialized adaptive ski equipment.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in snow sports that common sense and personal awareness can help reduce.
-Observe the code listed below and share with other skiers and riders the responsibility for a great experience.
+Observe the code listed below and share with other skiers and riders their responsibility for a great experience.

 - Always stay in control and be able to stop or avoid other people or objects.